 The ST must complete a Professional Experience 'Evaluation Report'.
 This report considers the accumulation of information gained through the TES's interactions with children and adults, analysis of their record keeping, comments from other personnel, and the TES's own contribution through self-evaluation and reflection.
-All Australian Professional Standards for Teachers included in the report need to be marked as "Demonstrated" or "Exceeds", otherwise the TES cannot pass the placement, so if you have any concerns, it is important to raise these early with the TS and/or the Unit Convenor.
-At the midway point of a placement, ST and TES engage in a professional conversation and note down areas that need attention in relation to meeting the APSTs for the remainder of the placement (See Section 3 of PEx Evaluation Report for relevant units).
+All Australian Professional Standards for Teachers need to be marked as "Demonstrated" or "Exceeds", otherwise the TES cannot pass the placement, so if you have any concerns, it is important to raise these early with the Tertiary Supervisor (TS) and/or the University convenor.
 At the completion of the Evaluation Report, you are asked to recommend whether a TES is satisfactory or unsatisfactory.
 Simply mark the appropriate box on the final page of the Evaluation Report.